Behavioral issues? Reactivity, barking, chewing, fear, or anxiety etc.

 Reactivity is an overreaction to stimuli and may include growling, barking, lunging, and difficulty to control (#1 – 5 on the ladder to aggression).
 Reactivity can lead to aggression if left unaddressed.

-Aggression is hostile, injurious (biting) behavior aimed at a person or animal without provocation (# 6 – 9 on the ladder to aggression).
-The dog has a known propensity, tendency, or disposition to attack.
+Aggression is an escalation in reactivity, oftentimes when the dog is given no other behavioral choice.
+True aggression is defined as a hostile, injurious (biting) behavior aimed at a person or animal (# 6 – 9 on the ladder to aggression).
+If this occurred without provocation then the dog has a propensity, tendency, or disposition to attack.

 The ladder to aggression